Dangers & Annoyances

 - An increasing number of tourist attractions have audio guides.
 Some have Braille guides or scented gardens for the visually impaired.

-- VisitScotland produces the guide Accessible Scotland for wheelchair-bound travellers.
+- VisitScotland produces the guide Accessible Scotland for wheelchair-using travellers.
 Its website (www.visitscotland.com) details accessible accommodation.

 - DisabledGo (www.disabledgo.com) provides audited information on specific sites and venues in Glasgow.